Learn-pixel/SpectoV-product-design-page/README.md

-# SpectoV Product Design Page
+# SpectoV Product Redesign Page

 This is a responsive webpage designed for DefXV AR/VR glasses product using HTML, CSS, and JavaScript.